 Meal Plan Accommodation Residents Only

-d.
+e.
 Students living in self-catering Accommodation can choose to add on the Meal Plan to their Accommodation package if they wish.
-Students requesting this will be required to sign a new Accommodation contract to reflect the additional service and fees.
-Upon signing up for Meal Plan you are committing yourself for the remainder of your Accommodation contract, and Meal Plan cannot be removed from your contract once it has been added.
+Students requesting this will be required to sign a new accommodation contract to reflect the additional service and fees.
+Upon signing up for Meal Plan you are committing yourself for the remainder of your accommodation contract, and Meal Plan cannot be removed from your contract once it has been added.

 2. PERMITTED OCCUPANTS OF ACCOMMODATION

-b.
-Only you may occupy your Accommodation, and children are not permitted to occupy, visit or stay in the Accommodation.
+a.
+Only you may occupy your Study Bedroom, and children are not permitted to occupy, visit or stay in the Accommodation.

 3. HEALTH AND SAFETY

 a.
-In order to ensure your health and safety you should report any defects or repairs needing attention to the Village Reception as quickly as possible.
+Upon one week of check in, you will need to complete the inventory condition review which will be available online or in paper format.
+Following this, in order to ensure your health and safety you should report any defects or repairs needing attention to the Village Reception as quickly as possible.

 c.
 You must NOT keep bicycles or motorcycles in the Accommodation or common parts, or secured to street furniture within the Villages.
 Dedicated areas for bicycle storage are available at each Village.
 The University has the right to remove and subsequently dispose of any bicycle or motorcycle left in breach of this condition, and will not accept liability for damage to or loss or theft of such items.
 We have guidelines relating to Health and Safety at https://intranet.birmingham.ac.uk/hr/wellbeing/worksafe/index.aspx which are implemented for the general welfare of all our students.